w11k/Tydux/README.md

 Almost all applications have asynchronous code to handle e.g. server responses.
 While mutators can *initiate* async operations, they are not allowed to access the state (via `this.state`) in an async callback.

-**!!!
-Once the mutator method completes, any attempt to access the state will result in an exception !!!**
+**Important:** Once the mutator method completes, any attempt to access the state will result in an exception!

  The solution is to delegate the processing of the async result in *another mutator method*.
 The following mutator class contains two methods. `loadFromServer()` initiates an async operation und uses `assignTodos()` to handle the response: